 But because of compound interest (and assuming a 7.00% annual rate of return), the person who started at 25 will wind up with over $120,000 more at age 65 (way more than the extra $12,000 they invested).
 Please note that this is a hypothetical scenario and does not represent an actual investment.
 All investing involves risk.

 If you’re convinced that saving is the right move, how do you actually do it?
 The key is to make a budget and make sticking to it easy.

 This doesn’t have to be intimidating.
-The key is to get familiar with what you owe, what you spend, and what your goals are.
+The key is to get familiar with what you spend, what you earn, and what your goals are.

-Figuring out What You’re Saving For
+Figuring Out What You’re Saving For

-The point of this is twofold: First, you can divide the amount you need by the months left until your deadline to get a clear picture of how much you’ll need to save each month.
+• First, you can divide the amount you need by the months left until your deadline to get a clear picture of how much you’ll need to save each month.

 If your goal is in the distant future, you might want to invest the money in a retirement account, 529 college savings plan, or brokerage account so that it has the chance to grow over time.

 Sticking to a Budget

 You don’t really know where your money is going unless you track it.
 That’s why for a month or two, you may want to take note of all your daily and monthly expenses.